shiki55/course-registration-system/README.md

 # A CLI app mock-up of a course registration system
 **Project Scope**: My project focused on implementing student usecases to handle the following actions:
 1. course/lab registration (add course, drop course, drop all course)
     - a series of eight validations are performed before the database is updated with the requested course registration.
-This includes checking if the student has met the prerequisite requirements, ensuring the course enrollment is not full, and more.
-Each validation step has it's own implementation for what occurs when it is not met.
+This includes checking if the student has met the prerequisite requirements, ensuring the course enrollment is not full, etc. Each validation step has it's own implementation for what occurs when it is not met.
 For example, if the course enrollment is already at full capacity, the user will be presented with alternative sections of the same course/lab.
 Details can be found in the "CourseRegistration.py" file under the regie_pkg directory.

 2. student views (currently registered courses, course schedule, transcript, and account restrictions)
     - currently registered courses: all registered courses are displayed above the menu options after login
     - course schedule: a week view of the student's schedule is displayed along with course details such as location, start and end times, etc.